Haarmees/SEVSTools/SEScriptBuilder/docs/SetupVS.md

 You should now have two projects with the references to the games .dll files.
 Next we are going to set up the tool.

 ## Setting up the tool
-Download SEScriptBuilder.exe here.
-In this example we will download it to our solution folder:
+Download SEScriptBuilder.zip [here](https://github.com/Haarmees/SEVSTools/raw/master/SEScriptBuilder.zip).
+Unpack the zip file on your computer.
+In this example we will put it in our solution folder.

 ![Builder placement](img/builderPlacement.PNG)

+Check the added folder and note that it contains a file called SEScriptBuilder.exe

 ### Creating external tools
 Now we are going to add the .exe file as an external tool, so we can run it on with Visual Studio.